creativetimofficial/black-dashboard/README.md

 ![Product Gif](https://s3.amazonaws.com/creativetim_bucket/github/gif/black-dashboard.gif)

-Black Dashboard is a beautiful Bootstrap 4 Admin Dashboard with a huge number of components built to fit together and look amazing.
-If you are looking for a tool to manage and visualize data about your business, this dashboard is the thing for you.
-It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.
-Black Dashboard  comes packed with all plugins that you might need inside a project and documentation on how to get started.
-It is light and easy to use, and also very powerful.

-Black Dashboard features over 16 individual components, giving you the freedom of choosing and combining.
-This means that there are thousands of possible combinations.
-All components can take variations in color, that you can easily modify using SASS files.
-You will save a lot of time going from prototyping to full-functional code because all elements are implemented
-We thought about everything, so this dashboard comes with 2 versions, Dark Mode and Light Mode.
+Black Dashboard is a free Black Bootstrap Admin with a fresh, new design inspired by Google's Black Design.
+We are very excited to introduce our take on the black concepts through an easy to use and beautiful set of components.
+Black Dashboard was built over the popular Bootstrap framework and it comes with a couple of third-party plugins redesigned to fit in with the rest of the elements.

+Black Dashboard makes use of light, surface and movement.
+The general layout resembles sheets of paper following multiple different layers, so that the depth and order is obvious.
+The navigation stays mainly on the left sidebar and the content is on the right inside the main panel.

+Black Dashboard comes with 5 color filter choices for both the sidebar and the card headers (blue, green, orange, red and purple) and an option to have a background image on the sidebar.

 Special thanks go to:
 - [Robert McIntosh](https://github.com/mouse0270/bootstrap-notify) for the notification system.